This article was first published here on 3 April 2020. It was last updated on 18 October 2021.

 Given this situation, all church activities in southern cities and big northern cities have had to move online.
 In the countryside, things are more relaxed but travel is restricted.
 In many ways, Vietnam is now experiencing what the rest of the world experienced in mid-2020.

 – For wisdom for the government setting policy regarding Covid-19 containment and the potential re-opening of borders

-– Pray for Christians to be a good witness to those around them and always be ready to give a reason for the hope that they have in Jesus
+– For Christians to be a good witness to those around them and always be ready to give a reason for the hope that they have in Jesus

-Please lift up Cambodia in your prayers and pray that more people know God’s love and care.’
+Please continue to lift up Cambodia in your prayers and pray that more people know God’s love and care.’